Reverse Mortgage Pros and Cons: The Downsides & Drawbacks

 The pros of a reverse mortgage

-If you’re finding that your retirement finances are becoming difficult to manage or to build, then a reverse mortgage loan could allow you to stabilize your retirement finances.
-This is because the major function of a reverse mortgage is that it allows borrowers to access the equity they’ve built up in their home, turning it into spendable cash with several different disbursement options.
+If your retirement finances are becoming challenging to manage or build, then a reverse mortgage loan could allow you to stabilize your retirement finances.
+This is because a reverse mortgage’s primary function is allowing borrowers to access the equity they’ve built in their home, turning it into spendable cash with several different disbursement options.

-If you already have an existing, forward mortgage, you may find it beneficial that a reverse mortgage will pay off any existing remaining mortgage balance first, effectively ending your existing mortgage and eliminating that often-costly monthly payment, particularly for someone who lives on a fixed income.
-Indeed, an existing mortgage must be paid off first before you can access any additional proceeds, since it is required that the reverse mortgage loan be in the “first lien” position.
+If you already have an existing forward mortgage, it is beneficial that a reverse mortgage will pay off any remaining mortgage balance first, effectively ending your existing mortgage and eliminating that often-costly monthly payment, particularly for someone who lives on a fixed income.
+Indeed, an existing mortgage must be paid off before you can access any additional proceeds since the reverse mortgage loan is required to be in the “first lien” position.

-Still, a reverse mortgage is unique in the sense that you are allowed – and indeed, required – to remain in your home as a borrower.
-Many seniors who have spent sizable portions of their lives in their home understandably find the idea of leaving that home to live in specialized senior housing or assisted living facilities stressful, and if you are looking to access your home’s equity without moving out of the house, then a reverse mortgage might be the right loan for you.
+Still, a reverse mortgage is unique in that you are allowed ? and indeed required ? to remain in your home as a borrower.
+Many seniors who have spent sizable portions of their lives in their homes understandably find leaving that home to live in specialized senior housing or assisted living facilities stressful.
+If you want to access your home’s equity without moving out of the house, then a reverse mortgage might be the right loan.

-Most reverse mortgages are insured by the Federal Housing Administration (FHA), a division of the U.S. Department of Housing and Urban Development.
+Most reverse mortgages are insured by the Federal Housing Administration (FHA), a U.S. Department of Housing and Urban Development division.
 One of the benefits of being sponsored by the federal government is that each reverse mortgage loan carries borrower protections and guarantees, such as the stipulation that a borrower can never owe more on the reverse mortgage than the home was worth at the time of sale.
 This protects you as the borrower and your heirs from having to repay a loan balance that exceeds the value of the home sale proceeds.

 The cons of a reverse mortgage

-While there are many reverse mortgage benefits, there are some key components of a reverse mortgage that may not make it the best fit for your situation.
-For instance, some borrowers may view the closing cost of a reverse mortgage as prohibitively expensive, because the upfront reverse mortgage insurance premium, paid to the Federal Housing Administration (FHA), typically comes in at 2% of the home’s value.
-On a home with an appraised value of $500,000, for instance, this could add upwards of $10,000 to the upfront cost of getting the loan.
+While there are many reverse mortgage benefits, some key components of a reverse mortgage may need to be a better fit for your situation.
+For instance, some borrowers may view the closing cost of a reverse mortgage as prohibitively expensive because the upfront reverse mortgage insurance premium, paid to the Federal Housing Administration (FHA), typically comes in at 2% of the home’s value.
+For instance, a home with an appraised value of $500,000 could add upwards of $10,000 to the upfront cost of getting the loan.

 A reverse mortgage is also still a mortgage, meaning that it is a debt-based lending instrument.
-Since you are borrowing against the equity you’ve built up in your home, then at the point you leave it – either after you pass away, or if you decide to move out – the loan balance must be paid back.
-This could mean your heirs stand to inherit less than they would if you did not have the reverse mortgage, since the loan is most often repaid by using proceeds from the sale of the home.
-If your heirs wish to keep the home, they may repay the loan through other means they have available.
+Since you are borrowing against the equity you’ve built up in your home, the loan balance must be paid back when you leave it ? either after you pass away or decide to move out.
+This could mean your heirs stand to inherit less than they would if you did not have the reverse mortgage since the loan is most often repaid using proceeds from the sale of the home.
+If your heirs wish to keep the home, they may repay the loan through other means.

-Since it is a mortgage, there is still the possibility of being foreclosed upon if you do not meet the terms of keeping the loan in good standing.
-For a reverse mortgage, this means maintaining your property tax and insurance payments, as well as any associated homeowners’ insurance and homeowner’s association (HOA) fees that may apply.
+Since it is a mortgage, it is still possible to be foreclosed upon if you still need to meet the terms of keeping the loan in good standing.
+For a reverse mortgage, this means maintaining your property tax, insurance payments, and any associated homeowners’ insurance and homeowner’s association (HOA) fees that may apply.
 The home must also be maintained to FHA standards, including keeping the home in good repair.

 |